-Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech, and adopted for cyber security incident response at the first Computer Emergency Response Team (CERT) in Carnegie Mellon's Software Engineering Institute in the late 1980's.
-Network flow technology has become a critical part of modern cyber security and Argus is being used in some of the most important networks in the world.
+Argus is the first network flow system, developed by Carter Bullard in the early 1980's at Georgia Tech, and adapted for cyber security incident response at the first Computer Emergency Response Team (CERT) in Carnegie Mellon's Software Engineering Institute in the late 1980's.
+Since then, network flow technology has become a critical part of modern networking and cyber security and Argus has been an active part of that evolution.

-The Argus Project is a privately funded open source project focused on proof of concept demonstrations of all aspects of large scale network awareness derived from network flow data.
+The Argus Project is an open source project focused on proof of concept demonstrations of all aspects of large scale network awareness derived from network flow data.
 Argus, attempts to be the "bleeding edge" of network flow technology, processing packets really fast, either on the wire or in captures, into the richest network flow data available.
-The Argus system attempts ti address a large number of the issues of network flow data; scale, performance, applicability, privacy and utility.
+The Argus system attempts to address a large number of the issues of network flow data processing; scale, performance, applicability, privacy and utility.

 If you are interested in using argus, grab the code and dive in.
 If you would like to participate in the development of Argus, sign up to the mailing lists, grab the code and start playing with what we have, so you can see where you can contribute.